Skip to Content

 Executor, Trustee & Beneficiary Disputes

 Another common area involves disputes with executors and trustees.
-Problems may include failing to provide information, delaying distributions without clear reason, selling property in a way that seems unfair, or using estate funds for personal benefit.
+Problems may include failing to provide information, delaying distributions without a clear reason, selling property in a way that seems unfair, or using estate funds for personal benefit.
 Beneficiaries and heirs often come to us with questions about whether they can request a formal accounting, ask a court to remove a fiduciary, or seek compensation when assets appear to have been mismanaged.

 Blended Families & Complex Heirship Issues